BAWES-Universe/studenthub-candidate/README.md

 Bugs:

-- missing translations (work history, invitation etc)
 - track button in arabic should on left
+- test onesignal implementation in android/ios

 #app for first time